 I had no idea rhubarb was so good for you until I did a bit of research; did you know that the stalks contain impressive levels of several B vitamins, vitamin C, vitamin K, antioxidants and minerals.
 I knew the leaves were toxic but never understood why; basically the leaves hold high levels of Oxalic Acid, which is highly toxic to humans.
 Also we’d not have the rhubarb plant here in the UK had it not been for Marco Polo who brought the plant to Europe, and it finally set root in America thanks to Ben Franklin!
 And guess what?
 It’s not even a fruit, it’s a vegetable, which kind of makes sense given the seed rule but still, I don’t fancy it with my Sunday Roast!

-This bake has been topped with a divine ginger crumble mix that uses Delicious Alchemy’s Oaty Cookie Mix I had one packet left and knew ages ago this was what I wanted to bake with it.
-I’ve made this before using plain flour, caster sugar, butter and ginger but guessed…and was right…that this cookie mix would add a far better crunchy topping.
-Other bakes made with this mix are my Raw Chocolate Truffle (cake pops) and my Bailey’s Baked Cheesecake Tweet
+In the past my Rhubarb & Ginger Cake has been topped with a divine ginger crumble mix that uses Delicious Alchemy’s Oaty Cookie Mix the cookie mix adds a far crunchier topping.
+Other bakes made with this mix are my Raw Chocolate Truffle (cake pops) and my Bailey’s Baked Cheesecake

 - 170 g Caster Sugar

 - 170 g Gluten Free Self Raising Flour

 - 3 Eggs 3tbsp flax seed & 130ml water